 Under Virginia law, you need to give a tenant 30 days' WRITTEN notice, and that is generally at least thirty days before the end of the month.
 And that's only if you're in a month-to-month tenancy or your lease provides that you can give thirty days' notice to end the lease.
-If you're in the middle...Read more »
+If...Read more »

 I signed a sublease agreement in August for a house downtown.
 One of the girls I was living with started shooting drugs and having multiple men over daily, on quite a schedule.
 Obviously, this is not something I wasn’t to be apart of.
 There were multiple men (I assume on drugs or some sort)...
 Read more »